rubenhortas/rubenhortas.github.io/_posts/2023-05-01-lunacrypt-walkthrough.md

 ## Reading the output

-As the output is written by pairs of numbers, and the first number is the encrypted character and the second number is the encrypted flag we can read the output and separate the encrypted characters and the encrypted flags.
+As the output is written by pairs of numbers, and the first number is the encrypted character, and the second number is the encrypted flag, we can read the output and separate the encrypted characters and the encrypted flags.

 ## Decrypting the flags